 Arguing against the dominant "juridico-discursive" views of power that see power as an essentially negative, repressive force accumulated only in one center - in the repressive institution of law - Foucault conceptualizes power in modern Western societies as a "moving substrate of force relations which, by virtue of their inequality, constantly engender states of power, but the latter are always local and unstable" (Foucault, 1988, p.
-93).
-Being omnipresent yet locally produced in "every relation from one point to another" (p.
+93).36 Being

+36 Foucault (1988) claims that in order to analyze power, its inner mechanisms and logic, we should abandon the "juridico-discursive" notion of power.
+According to him, such a conception of power is based on the assumption that power is essentially negative and repressive; it is the power that prohibits, says no and has no capability to produce anything.
+The pervasiveness of the "juridico-discursive" concept of power is based on a problematic assumption that conflates power with the figure of the king and which remains largely unchallenged in contemporary political thought.
+In opposition to the repressive hypothesis, Foucault proposes a concept of power which takes into account new mechanisms of power (emerging from the beginning of eighteenth century) that omnipresent yet locally produced in "every relation from one point to another" (p.
 93), power in Foucault's view is a productive force generated through unstable constellations of the power/knowledge nexus.
 In other words, particular subjectivities and identities do not precede power as coherent identities, but are emerging products of normalization and regulation practices that operate through discourses as sites where "power and knowledge are joined together" (p.
 100).